 When shopping around for a life insurance policy, you may have run across a term called a waiting period.
-A waiting period means that for a time of one to two years after the purchase of the policy, the benefits will only be valued by the premiums that have been paid.
+A waiting period means that for one to two years after the purchase of the policy, the benefits will only be valued by the premiums that have been paid.

 For example, a life insurance policy with a $50,000 benefit and a two-year waiting period will not pay the $50,000 unless the death occurred at least two years after the policy was purchased.
 If the death occurred before the two-year anniversary, then the benefits will only amount to whatever was paid on the policy through the premiums.

 There are different reasons why waiting periods exist.
-They are put into place to protect the insurance company so that they have the time to do a proper investigation of the information that was provided.
-This allows the company to contest a claim that occurred in this time-period while having relatively little regarding the payout to make compared to the full benefit of the policy itself.
+They are put in place to protect the insurance company so that they have the time to investigate the information provided properly.
+This allows the company to contest a claim that occurred in this period while having relatively little regarding the payout to make compared to the full benefit of the policy itself.

-So, if the policy holder passes away within the two-year time frame, the insurance company is only obliged to pay out the premiums that were collected plus any interest if it applies.
-That is a small price for an insurance company to pay and covers most unexpected illnesses that a policyholder might have.
+So, if the policyholder passes away within the two-year time frame, the insurance company is only obliged to pay out the collected premiums plus any interest if it applies.
+That is a small price for an insurance company to pay and covers most unexpected illnesses a policyholder might have.

 Guaranteed Issued and Graded Benefit Life Insurance:

-Both types of policies are issued to those who otherwise would not qualify for life insurance because of their current medical state.
-For each of these policies, the benefits would not be paid out if the policyholder died within the first two years.
-However, the premiums paid into the policies which include any building interest will be repaid.
+Both policies are issued to those who otherwise would not qualify for life insurance because of their current medical state.
+The benefits would not be paid out for each of these policies if the policyholder died within the first two years.
+However, the premiums paid into the policies, which include any building interest, will be repaid.

-By having a waiting period, it protects the insurance company from having to pay out benefits to someone who otherwise would not have qualified for the policy itself.
-Be sure to ask your insurance agent or company about the details of the waiting period, so you know all the facts.
+A waiting period protects the insurance company from having to pay out benefits to someone who otherwise would not qualify for the policy.
+Be sure to ask your insurance agent or company about the details of the waiting period so you know all the facts.

 Compare life insurance quotes and save!